Our Trademark Assignment template:

 We are confident our template will be right for you, but want to offer you peace of mind.
 If for any reason you are not happy with your purchase after downloading the template, then we offer a no-questions full money-back guarantee.
 Just contact us about it.

 Once you have bought it, you can download the template agreement in Microsoft Word format.
 You then edit the template by adding in the details that are specific to you.
 The areas that you need to edit in the agreement are shown with [square] brackets.

 The template includes provision for situations where the trademark is being sold and for the situation where it is being transferred to the Assignee without any payment being made.
-The later may be relevant if the trademark is being assigned as part of a related transaction.
+The later may be relevant if you are assigning the trademark as part of a related transaction.
 For example, a business sale.

-The download included full guidance notes that take you through each clause in the agreement and explain exactly what you need to edit.
+The download includes full guidance notes that take you through each clause in the agreement and explain exactly what you need to edit.

 This is a relatively short and straightforward document and generally takes about 15 minutes to complete.

 The completed trademark assignment agreement is then ready for you to save and sign.